 As for married women, Mr. Harvey gives some advice on keeping your man happy at home.
 Why they cheat and who they cheat with.
 He states that men will cheat if they aren’t getting “the cookie” at home or if “the cookie” is not like he wants it to be.
 He mentioned that men will cheat and not consider it cheating, just having sex.

 I recommend it for any woman struggling with relationships with men.
 It will bring a lot of clarity to what you have been going through and make you realize what to look out for in men.

 The Conversation: How Men and Women Can Build Loving, Trusting Relationships Paperback by Hill Harper

 This book will place you in an optimistically cheerful mood.
 It is tremendously insightful.
 Most relationship books speak to one gender.
 This book spoke to both.
 Despite being written by a man; the book’s point of view was balanced.
 It didn’t have a masculine slant.

 This is an excellent book and should be in the personal library of every African American.
-Mr. Harper explores how male/female relationships among African American have devolved into its chaotic and inoperable state as well as what we need to do to restore the cornerstone of our community, the black family.
+Mr. Harper explores how male/female relationships among African Americans have devolved into their chaotic and inoperable state as well as what we need to do to restore the cornerstone of our community, the black family.
 A very interesting read which is as much of a personal journey for the reader as it was for Mr. Harper.
-I highly recommend!
+I highly recommend it!